Vinay-gupta9/bitcoin-predict-algo/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 ## Code
 The source code is divided into multiple sections following the machine learning design pattern of : Data Exploration, Training, Testing and Hyperparameter Optimization.
 You can view the precompiled version of the notebook or you can rerun the entire notebook.
-The datasets are made available on public S3 Buckets.
-Running the notebook, will automatically download the datasets for you.

 ## Run
 In a terminal or command window,run one of the following commands:

-jupyter notebook BitcoinPredictionRNN.ipynb
+jupyter notebook BitcoinPrediction.ipynb

 This will open the Jupyter Notebook software and project file in your browser.

 ## Data
-BitCoin Price Data from Jan 2015- August 2018.
+BitCoin Price Data from August 2019 - July 2020.
 The prices are as per coinbase cryptoexchange.
 There were many missing values and forward strategy was used to fill these missing values.

-### Features BitCoin Price Data from August 2019 - July 2020
+**Features** BitCoin Price Data from August 2019 - July 2020

-### Target Variable Close Price: Close price of Bitcoin for each day
+**Target** Variable Close Price: Close price of Bitcoin for each day